Responsibly fished and always fresh

 Community Supported Fishery

 Relationships are what make our stores different—relationships with our customers, our farmers and our fishermen.
-Community Supported Fishery in Garibaldi, Oregon, feels the same way: they’ve created a model to help small-boat fishermen sell directly to the households, restaurants and grocery stores that value their sustainable practices and beautiful line-caught fish.
-This means CSF can maintain their products’ chain of custody right to our door, and that we can be sure that their hardworking fishermen are receiving fair compensation.
-And since their fresh, tender albacore is now in season, we’ve created a recipe specifically to honor the new catch.
+Community Supported Fishery in Garibaldi, Oregon, feels the same way: they’ve created a model to help small-boat fishermen sell directly to the buyers that value their sustainable practices and beautiful ocean-troll, line-caught fish.

 Bristol Bay Salmon

 Bristol Bay, Alaska

 Bristol Bay Salmon comes from the eastern-most arm of the Bering Sea—home to nearly one-third of the world's salmon population.
 The waterways of Bristol Bay provide spawning grounds for all species of wild Pacific salmon: king, coho, sockeye, chum and pink.
 Its watershed provides vital sustenance for the surrounding tribes—and aside from a $2 billion fishing industry, Bristol Bay is also the gateway to Katmai National Park and Preserve.